 I believe that the direct result of this failure at the most fundamental level to perform even the simplest empirical test in basic science is a truly astonishing number of serious medical injuries, hospitalizations, and deaths that could have been avoided without great difficulty.
-Based on health statistics from the U. S. Centers for Disease Control and Prevention (CDC) on accidental falls, if only 50% of the reported falls are caused by the defective stability of conventional shoe soles - a very conservative estimate, given the evidence you shall soon see - then the defect resulted in about 20,000 deaths, 3,200,000 hospital emergency room visits, and 700,000 hospitalizations in the U.S alone in 2019 (the "normal", pre-pandemic most recent year for which data is available).
+If only 50% of the reported falls are caused by the defective stability of conventional shoe soles - a very conservative estimate, given the overwhelming evidence of serious unnatural instability you shall soon see - then the defect resulted in about 20,000 deaths, 3,200,000 hospital emergency room visits, and 700,000 hospitalizations in the U.S alone in 2019 (the most recent "normal", pre-pandemic year for which data is available) based on health statistics from the U. S. Centers for Disease Control and Prevention (CDC) on accidental falls, 1.
 The resulting estimated annual cost of medical care is about \$65 billion, as well as \$12.5 billion in the estimated annual cost of lost work.
-Those direct costs do not include an estimated \$77 billion loss in value of statistical life and an estimated \$533.5 billion loss of quality of life, again according to CDC data.
+Those direct costs do not include an estimated \$77 billion loss in value of statistical life and an estimated \$533.5 billion loss of quality of life, again according to the CDC data.

-Of course, at this long overdue first step in the necessary basic research, the 50% estimate can only be my best educated guess based on the available evidence.
-There is no firm basis for a more accurate estimate.
-However, even if only 10% of the reported falls were caused by the shoe sole defect - which I believe is an impossibly low estimate, again given the compelling evidence that will soon be presented in this investigation - then the highly probable result is still only a more moderate avoidable medical catastrophe every year: 4,000 deaths, 646,000 ER visits, and 140,000 hospitalizations, with a medical cost of about \$13 billion and work loss cost of \$2.5 billion.
+Of course, at this long overdue first step in the necessary basic research, the 50% estimate can only be my best educated guess, based on the available evidence.
+There is no actual data basis for a more accurate estimate.
+However, even if only 10% of the reported falls were caused by the shoe sole defect - which I believe is an impossibly low estimate, again given the compelling evidence of gross and unnatural shoe sole instability that will soon be presented in this investigation - then the highly probable result is still only a more moderate avoidable medical catastrophe every year: 4,000 deaths, 646,000 ER visits, and 140,000 hospitalizations, with a medical cost of about \$13 billion and work loss cost of \$2.5 billion.
 To these direct costs must also be added an estimated \$15.4 billion loss in value of statistical life and an estimated \$106.7 billion loss in quality of life.
-Again, just in the U.S.
+Again, every year, and just in the U.S.

 If so, that would be roughly equivalent to a 9/11 magnitude event every year, although without any dramatic passenger jet crashes or massive building collapses.
-Instead, the damage to almost a million individual victims has been invisible, day by day slowly reaching virtually every city and town in the U.S. But unlike the single 9/11 event, this catastrophe is ongoing year after year.
+Instead, the damage to almost a million individual victims has been completely invisible, day by day slowly reaching virtually every city and town in the U.S. But, again, unlike the single 9/11 event, this catastrophe is ongoing year after year.

-Furthermore, the worst-case estimate is that the shoe sole defect, directly or indirectly, causes most of the 40,0000 deaths 6,460,000 ER visits, and 1,400,000 hospitalizations that occur each year in the U.S. due to falls, at an estimated medical cost of about \$129 billion and an estimated cost of \$25 billion in lost work, with an estimated loss of \$153.7 billion in value of statistical life and an estimated loss of \$1,067 billion in quality of life.
-Incredibly, I believe this worst-case estimate could well be closest in this range of three estimates to the actual cost of the shoe sole defect, based on a reasoned analysis that will be presented later in this investigation.
+Furthermore, a worse scenario cannot be ruled out that the shoe sole defect, directly or indirectly, causes even more than 50% of the grand total of 40,0000 deaths, 6,460,000 ER visits, and 1,400,000 hospitalizations that occur each year in the U.S. due to falls, at an estimated medical cost of about \$129 billion and an estimated cost of \$25 billion in lost work, with an estimated loss of \$153.7 billion in value of statistical life and an estimated loss of \$1,067 billion in quality of life but also for previous decades.
+In fact, the unnatural level of fall injuries and deaths goes back centuries.